Miserlou/zappa-blog/posts/continuous-zappa-deployments-with-travis.md

+---
-# Continuous Zappa Deployments with Travis
+title: Continuous Zappa Deployments with Travis
+author: Jannis Gebauer
+date_created: 10-31-2016
+format: markdown
+---

 First of all, what is a Continuous Deployment?
 To make things short, it's basically just a fancy term telling you to push your code quickly, as soon as it's ready.